magpylib/magpylib/docs/_pages/0_documentation.rst

   :align: center
   :scale: 50 %

   **Figure:** Illustration of information given by the dimension-attribute.
+The source positions (typically the geometric center) is indicated by the red dot.

 The excitation of a source is either the ``magnetization``, the ``current`` or the magnetic ``moment``: